YouTube MARKETING BONUSES [FREE]

 • YouTube Premium & YouTube Movies/Shows: know these surfaces exist; entertainment/entertainment news modules can influence browse.

-• Podcasts: publish natively; latest news-aligned topics can capture suggested.
+• Podcasts: publish natively; latest news-aligned topics can capture views from YouTube's suggested feature.

 • Creator Studio → YouTube Studio: mobile & desktop; check traffic source, growth rate, and retention daily.